The BoxCast Blog

 Rather than replacing existing audio infrastructure, the platform is designed to work alongside the digital mixers teams already know and trust.
 The goal isn’t to reinvent mixing, but to remove the physical limitations that have traditionally defined it.
 And in the end, both in person and online listeners benefit, which is what audio production is really about anyway.

-The second component is Mixing Station Web.
-This is the browser based interface where engineers actually mix.
-Once connected, they can adjust preamp gain, fader levels, EQ, dynamics, routing, and other mixer parameters in real time from virtually anywhere.
+Once connected, you can adjust preamp gain, fader levels, EQ, dynamics, routing, and other mixer parameters in real time from virtually anywhere.

 Remote audio mixing with Mixing Station Anywhere opens the door to workflows that simply weren’t possible before.